-What Is the Purpose of Surface Treatments?
+What Is the Purpose of Surface Treatment?

-There are significant costs associated with bonding failure, including poor product field performance, scrap and rework, production inefficiencies, and increased quality control.
+There are significant costs associated with bonding failure, including poor product field performance, excess scrap and rework, production inefficiencies, and increased quality control.
 Surface treatment solves virtually any bonding challenge, even when using the most difficult-to-bond materials.

-Surface treatment prepare materials for improved adhesion by:
+Corona and plasma surface treatment prepare materials for improved adhesion by:

 - Raising the material’s surface tension or wettability by altering the molecular properties of the surface

 - Improving the bond strength between the applied media and the material

 - Plasma treatment provides mechanical etching and micro-cleaning, as well as elevating surface tension

 Bonding Items With More Than One Type of Material